valitas/Pardus-Sweetener/README.md

 [Kui](https://github.com/likuilin), and
 [BartKieviet](https://github.com/BartKieviet).

-The extension is now distributed under the MIT license, see LICENSE.txt, except for the file `kui.js` which is distributed under the Creative Commons Attribution-Non Commercial license (see comments in the file).
+The extension is now distributed under the MIT license, see LICENSE.txt.
 Code by Tsunder, if you identify it from the commit log, may be used alternatively under the more permissive WTFPL version 2 license.

 ### About the sound samples